sohyongsheng/dotfiles/.config/readme.md

       [include]
           path = .gitconfig.common

+  Run `git alias`.
+The aliases in `.gitconfig.common` should be listed.

 - `.bashrc` from `.bashrc.common`

       # Other settings that we want to apply commonly to all our .bashrc